jiabowang/GAPIT/README.md

 - From an archive

-### Installation from source functions at ZZlab or GitHub
+## Installation from source functions

 GAPIT can be loaded with a single funciton.